zarillion/handynotes-plugins/plugins/02_BurningCrusade/README.md

 This plugin adds information to the map for the following zones:

-* Patch 2.0 - Blade's Edge Mountains, Hellfire Peninsula, Nagrand, Netherstorm, Shadowmoon valley, Terokkar Forest, Zangermarsh
+* Patch 2.0 - Blade's Edge Mountains, Hellfire Peninsula, Nagrand, Netherstorm, Shadowmoon valley, Terokkar Forest, Zangarmarsh

 In addition to rares, this plugin also adds the following expansion or zone-specific items.

 ### Shadowmoon Valley

 * Netherwing Egg locations for [On Wings of Nether](https://www.wowhead.com/achievement=898/on-wings-of-nether) achievement.

+### Zangarmarsh

+* Junk pool locations for the [The Scavenger](https://www.wowhead.com/achievement=1257/the-scavenger) achievement.

 ## Localization